 There are those who believe Salem’s vengeful girls were afflicted by very real, in addition to spectral, forces.
 Mercy Lewis, for example, was the former maidservant of George Burroughs.
 If Burroughs did, indeed, mistreat his wives, as it was alleged, it is likely he treated his servants severely.

-Burroughs, Jacobs, Proctor and Willard were all hanged July 19, 1692, at Salem.
+Burroughs, Jacobs, Proctor and Willard, along with Martha Carrier, were all hanged August 19, 1692, at Salem.
 On September 19, 1692, Giles Corey, who stood “mute” before the justices, was taken to a field near what is now Salem’s Howard Street Cemetery and pressed to death.
 Samuel Wardwell was hanged September 22, 1692, one of the group of eight convicted witches who were the last executed during the Salem witch madness.

 Sources: Tamar Weinstock, “The Abusive Men of Salem,” December 4, 2006; The Devil Discovered by Enders A. Robinson; The Salem Witch Trials by Marilynne K. Roach; and The Salem Witch Trials Documentary Archive.

 Illustration: Specters of George Burroughs’ wives appear to Ann Putnam Sr.